Pretty valuable stuff.

-We spoke to him the other day, as his book flies off the shelves (give due time for delivery), and learned a few things from this traditionalist Roman Catholic priest, from Denver, who founded a community of exorcistic religious and believes that the Catholic Church in the U.S. has “dropped the ball” when it comes to spiritual warfare.
+We spoke to him the other day, as his book flies off the shelves, and learned a few things from this traditionalist Roman Catholic priest, from Denver, who founded a community of exorcistic religious and believes that the Catholic Church in the U.S. has “dropped the ball” when it comes to spiritual warfare.

 Among other things, Father Ripperger, ordained in Tulsa twenty years ago, says in the course of conducting sixty full-blown exorcisms, he’s learned that demons particularly hate the Scapular — seeking, during those expulsions, to rip it off the victim.